Private connection

 - Application Load Balancer (ALB)

-their listener addresses are announced as IPv4 prefixes with the length of /32
+LB listener addresses are announced as /32

 - Private IP subnets from RFC-1918

-- Default route:
+. - Default route:

 0.0.0.0/0

-- Public IP subnets
+. - Public IP subnets.

 No changes to the VM route tables are required to ensure IP connectivity between cloud resources and your infrastructure resources.